Dream of Underwater – Tokyo Sea Life Park

 When I came to Japan it was tough time creating relations with people here, but once you form your community around then the situation is smooth.
 For me the final days are precious days.
 I got many cool people turn to extend their hands for friendship.
 Unfortunately the day has come, I have to return back.
 I do love to go back as my kids and family are there in India.

 Yesterday there was a party (This party is a Japanese party to this Indian) sponsored by team of operations department from the company I’m working in Japan.
 The chief of the operations is the person whom I always remember as smiley, he has a unique smiling face.
 I and operations chief and team of five more people from his department were in the party yesterday.
 These people are the first people outside system department to talk to me in the company.
 The party was real fun as we were discussing about sports and entertainment.
-During that time I came to know from one among that they have watched Super Star Rajinikanth’s “Muthu” feature film when it was screened in Japan.
-At the end of this party they presented me with a beautiful Japanese “sensu” (the folding fan).
-Sensu is one of the important cultural symbols and popular tourist souvenir here.

 My boss had hosted a farewell party for me; the picture shown above is from that party.
 There is a video uploaded to youtube, will do some more interesting videos very soon.